-Let’s look at the components that go into the price tag of a Traeger grill in more detail, check out some alternative manufacturers and then look at the only Traeger that is worth the money.
+Let’s look at the components that go into the price tag of a Traeger grill in more detail, check out some alternative manufacturers and then look at the only Traeger that might be worth the money.

 Here is a breakdown of the things that make Traegers more expensive than brands like Pit Boss and Z Grills.
-We are going to be looking at the grills that Traeger is pushing the hardest and these are the Pro, Ironwood and Timberline grills.
+We are going to be looking at the grills that Traeger is pushing the hardest and these are the Pro and Ironwood as well as the new Timberline grills.
 These grills all feature the advanced D2 Drivetrain and WiFire controllers.

 Traeger grills are powered by a newly developed “WiFire” controller coupled to a “D2 Drivetrain”.
 The D2 Drivetrain consists of a single piece auger and variable speed fan that are connected to a brushless DC powered motor.